 Early registration is strongly recommended for students with disabilities.
-The Jefferson Campus ADA Accommodations Office is located in Fitzgerald Student Center, 300.
-The Shelby Campus ADA Accommodations Office is located in the Learning Resource Center.
+Martha Smith, Director of the ADA Accommodations Offices, may be contacted at either campus.
+The Jefferson Campus ADA Accommodations Office is located in Fitzgerald Student Center room 300, telephone number (205) 856-7731.
+The Shelby-Hoover Campus ADA Accommodations Office is located in the Learning Resource Center, telephone number (205) 520-5936.